Duncan Sharpe: Career in Pakistan

 Sharpe's family had lived in British India since the middle of the 19th century as their ancestors migrated from England.
 They were relatives of the English novelist William Thackeray.
 Sharpe was born in Rawalpindi but grew up in Lahore, where his mother was a nurse.
 He was one of three brothers, who were all sent to board at St. Anthony High School, Lahore, after their parents separated.
 Duncan Sharpe took a job as a clerk with Pakistan Railways when he was 17.
 He was described as a "strikingly handsome man who was once genuinely mistaken for the actor Cary Grant".
 Sharpe occasionally wrote articles for the Lahore-based Civil and Military Gazette.

-Sharpe played his first first-class match as a middle-order batsman for a Railways and Baluchistan side against the touring MCC side in Multan in 1955–56.
+Sharpe played his first match of first-class cricket as a middle-order batsman for a Railways and Baluchistan team against the touring MCC team in Multan in 1955–56.
 In his next match, in the 1957–58 Quaid-e-Azam Trophy for Punjab A against Bahawalpur, he kept wicket.
 Apart from his Tests he kept wicket during most of his career in Pakistan.

 He was twelfth man for two Tests when the West Indies toured Pakistan in 1958–59, and he toured England with Pakistan Eaglets, a team of promising young players, in 1959, scoring 1608 runs on a three-month tour of non-first-class matches.

 After a total of nine first-class matches and 255 runs at an average of 21.25 and a top score of 67, Sharpe made his Test debut for Pakistan against Australia in Dacca on 13 November 1959.
 Batting at number five, he scored 56 and 35, more runs than any of his teammates in a low-scoring match that Pakistan lost.
 He was not successful in the next two Tests.

 He made his first first-class century later that season, 118 for a Combined XI against the touring Indian Starlets in Lahore.
 In 1960–61 he scored 109 for Lahore against Rawalpindi and Peshawar in the Ayub Trophy semi-final in Lahore.